The difference in Canada between an amateur hairdresser and barber, is how well they understand their tools, and how well they cut hair.

 Any kind of steel used in manufacturing hair scissors is stainless steel.
 In short, it is a generic term that doesn’t provide enough information on the hair scissor quality you are buying.

-In Australia, you can find stainless steel products of several brands between 55 to 58 HRC.
+In Canada, you can find stainless steel products of several brands between 55 to 58 HRC.
 They give good results.
 Moreover, you can get them at a price tag between $99 and $200, which is a lot cheaper.

 10. 62 HRC: S3 (S-3)